HD 95086 b

+Nomenclature

+In August 2022, this planet and its host star were included among 20 systems to be named by the third NameExoWorlds project.
+The approved names, proposed by a team from Greece, were announced in June 2023.
+HD 95086 b is named Levantes, from a modern Greek word referring to easterly Mediterranean winds, and its host star is named Aiolos after a Greek mythological figure.

+Discovery

 The planet was initially detected in data taken in 2012 at a separation from the parent star of 623.9 ± 7.4 mas (~56 AU) and position angle of 151.8 ± 0.8 degrees.
 The planet was recovered at a high signal-to-noise ratio in June 2013.
 Astrometry for the planet in January 2012 and June 2013, and from a marginal detection in March 2013 confirm that it is bound to the parent star, not a background star.
 HD 95086 b's brightness at 3.8 μm when combined with sensitive upper limits on its brightness at shorter wavelengths is consistent with trends seen for other young, directly imaged planets like those around HR 8799.
 In particular, the lower limit of its 1.65–3.8 μm color of 3.1 magnitudes excludes background stars and most brown dwarfs.